nbear3/multife/README.md

-# multife
+# MultiFe
-Tweak to play with multiple accounts in Fire Emblem Heroes
+Mobile substrate tweak to play with multiple accounts in Fire Emblem Heroes on IOS.
+Activated by swiping down on the icon at the home screen.